bluesky66-dev/kibana/packages/kbn-plugin-generator/README.md

-# HyperSec Kibana Plugin Generator
+# Kibana Plugin Generator

-This package can be used to generate a HyperSec Kibana plugin from the HyperSec Kibana repo.
+This package can be used to generate a Kibana plugin from the Kibana repo.

 ## Setup

-Before you can use this plugin generator you must setup your [HyperSec Kibana development environment](../../CONTRIBUTING.md#development-environment-setup).
+Before you can use this plugin generator you must setup your [Kibana development environment](../../CONTRIBUTING.md#development-environment-setup).
 If you can successfully run `yarn kbn bootstrap` then you are ready to generate plugins!

 ## Compatibility

-The plugin generator became a part of the HyperSec Kibana project as of HyperSec Kibana 6.3.
-If you are targeting versions **before HyperSec Kibana 6.3** then use the [HyperSec Kibana plugin sao template](https://github.com/elastic/template-kibana-plugin).
+The plugin generator became a part of the Kibana project as of Kibana 6.3.
+If you are targeting versions **before Kibana 6.3** then use the [Kibana plugin sao template](https://github.com/elastic/template-kibana-plugin).

-If you are targeting **HyperSec Kibana 6.3 or greater** then checkout the corresponding HyperSec Kibana branch and run the plugin generator.
+If you are targeting **Kibana 6.3 or greater** then checkout the corresponding Kibana branch and run the plugin generator.

 ## Quick Start

-To target the current development version of HyperSec Kibana just use the default  `master` branch.
+To target the current development version of Kibana just use the default  `master` branch.

 ```sh
 node scripts/generate_plugin --name my_plugin_name -y